 The strategic approach not only provides a guarantee of a successful outcome of the project, but can also help, in the beginning, in shaping the entrepreneurial and family goals.
 Used in this way, philanthropy has an ability to ‘serve’ the interests of those initiating and getting it started.
 Two real-life stories come to mind that illustrate the win-win situation that philanthropy can offer.

-Perpetuating the legacy and the values of the
+Perpetuating the legacy and the values of the family

 In addition to this disappointment, Ms M also expressed concern about the gradual loss of the values of the business, which were the reasons for its success in the first place.
 Selling off the business was not an option either.
 Aware of her good fortune in having had the means to build her business, Ms M. explained how she wanted to provide assistance in helping other deserving and ambitious young people to get started.